ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 ### Traversing Keys in a `KeySet`

 First we create a new `KDB` handle and fetch all keys for the desired namespace, in this example the whole `user` namespace.
-Since all all keys are put in the passed `keySet` variable we can then iterate through it.
+Since all keys are put in the passed `keySet` variable we can then iterate through it.
 The `at(int)` method returns a new `Key` object for the native key with the corresponding position within the `keySet`.

 ```java